 What is X3D Graphics

-X3D is a royalty-free open standards file format and run-time architecture to represent and communicate interactive 3D scenes and objects using XML.
+X3D is a royalty-free open standards file format and run-time architecture to represent and communicate 3D scenes and objects.
 The X3D family of standards is ratified by the International Standards Organization (ISO) to ensure archival stability and steady evolution.
-X3D graphics provides a system for the storage, retrieval and playback of real time graphics content embedded in applications, all within an open architecture to support a wide array of domains and user scenarios.
+X3D graphics provides a system for the storage, retrieval and playback of 3D scenes in multiple applications, all within an open architecture to support a wide array of domains and user scenarios.

 X3D has a rich set of componentized features that can tailored for use in engineering and scientific visualization, CAD and architecture, medical visualization, training and simulation, multimedia, entertainment, education, and more.